South Carolina Route Log

-Five major interstates serve the state with one more planned.
-Interstate 20 joins the capital city with Florence and Interstate 95 to the east and Augusta and Atlanta, Georiga to the west.
+Five major interstates serve the state.
+Interstate 20 joins the capital city with Florence and Interstate 95 to the east and Augusta and Atlanta, Georgia to the west.
 Interstate 26 joins Charleston and the LowCountry with Columbia and the Greenville/Spartanburg area.
 Interstate 77 provides a link from Columbia northward to Rock Hill and Charlotte, North Carolina.
-Interstate 85 straddles the Appalachian Mountain piedmont as a busy freeway linking Atlanta with Charlotte.
+Interstate 85 straddles the Appalachian Mountain Piedmont as a busy freeway linking Atlanta with Charlotte.
 Interstate 95 travels north-south along the coastal plain, primarily providing through traffic needs between Florida and the Northeast U.S.

-Much of the original network of U.S. routes within the Palmetto state is still intact.
-Exceptions occur with the truncation of U.S. 276 due to Interstate 385 and the removal of Alternate U.S. 29 near the Spartanburg vicinity due to Interstate 85.
-U.S. 17 shares pavement with Interstate 95 south from Yemassee, and U.S. 176 overlaps with Interstate 126 into Columbia.
-These are additional exceptions to the overall rule where federal highways retain their routing, even when in the shadows of nearby Interstate highways.
+Much of the original network of U.S. routes within the Palmetto state remains in intact.
+Some exceptions are the truncation of U.S. 276 due to Interstate 385 and the removal of U.S. 29 Alternate near the Spartanburg vicinity due to Interstate 85.
+Additional realignments include U.S. 17 with I-95 south from Yemassee, U.S. 15 & 301 with I-95 across Lake Marion, and U.S. 76 along the I-126 spur into Columbia.

-One of the newest state routes, South Carolina 22, has been constructed in the Myrtle Beach vicinity as part of the future Interstate 73 corridor.
-Nearby South Carolina 31 is also new, following what may become Interstate 174 to the west of the Grand Strand.
 South Carolina state highways are not organized in a north-south or east-west scheme.
 Route clustering is also not used in the state.
-Three-digit state highways however act as loops and spurs to their implied parent routes.
+Three-digit state highways however act as loops and spurs from their implied parent routes.
 South Carolina 171 for instance refers to U.S. 17 in its numbering, or can be read as South Carolina 17-1.
-South Carolina 165 technically reads South Carolina 16-5, with the 5 representing the branch from the implied parent routing.
+South Carolina 165 technically reads South Carolina 16-5, as it branches from South Carolina 5.
 This configuration is not unique to South Carolina, as Washington state also follows the practice.

 Page Updated December 15, 2007.